14 Rational functions

 import Polynomials: Polynomial, variable, lowest_terms, fromroots, coeffs

 The Polynomials package has support for rational functions.
-The // operator can be used to create rational expressions:
+The // operator can be used to create rational expressions from polynomial expressions:

 x = variable()